-Within Accelerant, the default framework for valuing assets and liabilities is IFRS.
-As such, Accelerant Insurance Europe produces a full set of accounting figures under IFRS.
+Within Accelerant, the default accounting framework for valuing assets and liabilities is US GAAP, which is dictated by the Group reporting requirements.
+As such, Accelerant Insurance Europe produces a full set of primary statements under US GAAP.
 Nevertheless, for prudential and local reporting purposes, the accounting framework is BEGAAP.
-The general rule is that the BEGAAP valuation principle does not reflect a market consistent valuation (e.g. amortised cost), but the valuation is rather based on the prudence principle (or Lower of Cost or Market approach) and historical acquisition cost as starting point.
+The general rule is that the BEGAAP valuation principle does not reflect a market consistent valuation (e.g., amortised cost), but the valuation is rather based on the prudence principle (or Lower of Cost or Market approach) and historical acquisition cost as starting point.